 A typical French winter classic: leek pie from Picardy which uses 4 egg yolks!
 For National Pie Day.

-The last time I made this French Apple Custard Tart, I earmarked the recipe and put it aside in a special file called “Best egg yolk recipes: must make for le blog”.
+The last time I made this French Apple Custard Tart, I earmarked the recipe and put it aside in a special file called “Best egg yolk recipes: must re-make for le blog”.
 That was last autumn.

 Luckily this delicious custard tart and I were reunited with me falling on the stairs – there’s always a silver lining!
-A forced foot-rest due to ankle sprain and torn ligaments has had me rather house-bound and frustrated at cancelling pastry and chocolate walks in Paris but an office clean-out has meant that the tempting yolk recipe file has resurfaced from the back of the cupboard!
+A forced foot-rest due to ankle sprain and torn ligaments has had me rather house-bound and frustrated at cancelling my pastry and chocolate walks in Paris but an office clean-out has meant that the tempting yolk recipe file has resurfaced from the back of the cupboard!

 This French Apple Custard Tart recipe is also ridiculously easy – especially if you cheat and buy ready-made pastry.
 However, I do urge you to make your own sweet pastry here, as adding that extra touch of cinnamon in the base had even my cinnamon-avoiding husband ask for a THIRD slice.